chaconnewu/awesome-augmented/awesomes/awesome-machine-learning.md

  <a href="https://twitter.com/josephmisiti">
   @josephmisiti
  </a>
- Also, when you noticed that listed repository should be deprecated.
+ Also, a listed repository should be deprecated if:
 </p>
 <ul>
  <li>